githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/1-introduction.md

 The future of AI programming is here.

-GitHub Copilot is the world's first at-scale AI developer tool that can help you write code faster and with less work.
+GitHub Copilot is the world's first at-scale AI developer tool that can help you write code faster with less work.

 Our research found that developers code up to 55% faster with GitHub Copilot helping generate 46% of all code, leading 75% of developers feeling more fulfilled.